 Live Music in Camden

 Camden has always been a hub for London's live music scene, with legendary venues that have launched many big names.
 Check out Koko, the Underworld and Electric Ballroom to catch the latest bands.
-You can also see top jazz and blues performances at the Jazz Café or the Blues Kitchen, while the Black Cap offers a glittering array of drag acts.
+You can also see top jazz and blues performances at the Jazz Café or the Blues Kitchen.

 See theatrical performances from top UK companies such as the RSC, as well as films, art installations and gigs at the Roundhouse.
 You can also catch comedy at the Camden Highlight or see an eclectic mix of fringe performances at the Etcetera theatre.